-- 1. Training Personnel report to Expeditionary Warfare Training Group Pacific, Building 207, NLT 0700 of Class Convening (CLCVN) day. - 2.
+- 1. West Coast students report to Expeditionary Warfare Training Group Pacific, Building 207, NLT 0700 of Class Convening (CLCVN) day. - 2.
 Date of completion of the Improved Lighterage System (INLS) Technician I (K-062-0112) must be certified on student orders. - 3.
-Trainees will provide steel-toe shoes. - 4.
-Students will not be released before 1600 hours on the final day of the course, make travel arrangements accordingly.
+Trainees will bring steel-toe shoes. - 4.
+Students will not be released before 1600 hours on the final day of the course and shall make travel arrangements accordingly.
 Students reporting with departure flights prior to 1600 on the last day of the course who cannot arrange a later departure flight will be dropped.